cucumber-ltd/feynman/README.md

 - is having namespaces for questions important?
 - do we even need questions
 - do we say checks or asserts
-- how do we choose which low-level task to load that is composed of interactions?
-Based on the perspective?
-  - perhaps we can just separate the definition from the handler (like commands / command handlers)

     [screenplay]: // TODO